micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 ```

 ## <a name="rclc_executor"/>RCLC Executor
 The rclc Executor provides a C-API to manage to execute communication objects, like subscriptions and timers, the same way as the rclcpp Executor does for C++.
 Due to the complex semantics of the rclcpp Executor, it is difficult to reason about end-to-end latencies and to give real-time guarantees.
 To improve determinism, the rclc Executor provides also some additional features.

-But first, we are providing as simple example how to setup the rclc Executor with one subscription and one timer.
+In this tutorial we provide two examples:
+- Example 1: Hello-World example consisting of one executor and one publisher, timer and subscription.
+- Example 2: Triggered Execution example, demonstrating the capability of synchronizing the execution of callbacks based on the availability of new messages

+Further examples for using the rclc Executor in mobile robotics scenarios and real-time embedded applications can be found in the [rclc](https://github.com/micro-ROS/rclc/tree/master/rclc) repository.

 ### Example 1: 'Hello World'
 To start with, we provide a very simple example for an rclc Executor with one timer and one subscription, so to say, a 'Hello world' example.
 It consists of a publisher, sending a 'hello world' message to a subscriber, which then prints out the received message on the console.